-DENVER (AP) -- The head of the National Rifle Association said Thursday he's confident that Congress won't approve an assault weapons ban or a limit on high-capacity ammunition magazines after mass shootings in Colorado and Connecticut.
+DENVER (AP) -- The head of the National Rifle Association says he's confident that Congress won't approve an assault weapons ban or an ammunition limit in the wake of mass shootings in Colorado and Connecticut.

-Keene was in Denver to meet with Colorado's Democratic governor, John Hickenlooper, and state lawmakers.
+Keene is in Denver to meet with Colorado's Democratic governor and state lawmakers.
 He met with The Associated Press for an interview before sitting down with state officials.
-He talked about prospects for federal gun control measures under discussion in Congress and predicted political peril for Democrats who support such bills.

-Keene on Thursday called universal background checks a political "sweet spot" but said the plan won't work in practice.
-He says current background check systems are underfunded and that requiring background checks on private sales would be a logistical mess.
+Keene says universal background checks are popular with politicians but won't work.
+He says current background check systems are underfunded, and that requiring background checks on private sales would be a logistical mess.